rmacuna/Oracle-JET-Autocomplete/README.md

-# OJET Utility Classes Autocomplete
+# Oracle JET Utility Classes Autocomplete

 ## 🚀 Overview
 OJET Utility Classes Autocomplete is a **VS Code extension** that provides **autocompletion** for Oracle JET (OJET) utility classes in your projects.